ChipWizards/ChipWizards.github.io/index.md

 It's worth walking through Lesson 1 to set up the SDK and learn how to build examples.
 Beyond Lesson 1 is a good primer for developing firmware for nRF devices but the later lessons are not required reading for tinkering with the SAO.

+Assuming the nRF academy instructions have been followed:
 To load in the firmware project open the `nRF connect plugin`, select `Open an existing application` and navigate to `software/saha_sao` inside the [SAHA SAO repo](https://github.com/ChipWizards/SAHA-SAO).

 Next, select `add build configuration` under the `APPLICATION` pane and select the `Build for nRF52 DK nRF52832 (build/saha_sao)` CMake preset is highlighted then select `Generate and build`.
 From there it should be possible to build the project!

 > **WARNING**
-> `Base configuration files` should be `prj.conf`
+> `Base configuration files` field should be `prj.conf`

 ### Writing programs for the LED Driver

 The LP55231 LED Driver has 3 lighting engines which enable various lighting effects.
+Currently the SAO only uses the first engine, but it's possible to use all 3 if desired.
 To write programs for the assembly engines a user will have to use the [TI Assembler from within the SAHA-SAO repo](https://github.com/ChipWizards/SAHA-SAO/tree/main/software/led_driver).

-The following resources were used during SAO development to write the animations:
+The following resources were used during SAO development to write the animations, these resources contain tutorials on how to write assembly for the engines and how the engines themselves function:
 - [Sparkfun Guide](https://learn.sparkfun.com/tutorials/lp55231-breakout-board-hookup-guide/)
 - [TI Eval Kit Guide](https://github.com/ChipWizards/SAHA-SAO/blob/main/datasheets/LP55231_EVAL_BOARD.pdf)